by Michael Miller

 Costa Rica is a beautiful country.
 It’s beaches are among the best in the world.
 The rainforests are pristine.
 There are exquisite resorts.
 But it is not a country without problems.
 Although, the La Carpio ghetto is nowhere near Downtown San José, and it is far removed from the up-scale parts of The Central Valley, it is still part of the real San José.

-Michael Miller is the author of the first and only guide book that focuses on Downtown San José, Costa Rica, titled The Real San José.
-Paperback copies are available for sale at selected retail outlets in San José.
-An electronic version of The Real San José is available at Amazon/Kindle.
+Michael Miller is the author of the number-one guide book that focuses on Downtown San José, Costa Rica, titled San José Costa Rica, A stroll through the "heart and soul" of Costa Rica's capital city.
+Copies are available at Amazon in either an ebook (Kindle) format, or in paperback.
 To access it, click here.

 Your questions and comments are always welcomed.
 You can contact Michael directly by email: email@example.com You can see additional stories that Michael has written about Downtown San José at his website: TheRealSanJose.com